comrob/ecmr25slam/docs/index.markdown

         <div class="materials-info-box">
             <h4><i class="fa-solid fa-folder-open"></i> Presentations & Materials</h4>
-            <p><strong>Thank you for attending!</strong> All workshop materials, including accepted papers and speaker presentations, are now available in our shared folder.</p>
+            <p><strong>Thank you for attending!</strong> All workshop materials, including accepted papers and speaker presentations, are now available in our shared folder.
+Recording are in the process of aploading, and would appear within several weeks after the workshop.</p>
             <a href="https://drive.google.com/drive/folders/1mOlLbc_5qW_kn4-7GBF9m_7u9YboE_9p?usp=sharing" target="_blank" class="cta-button">Access All Materials</a>
         </div>